AnushkaHegde/In-Vehicle-Coupon-Recommendation-ML-Project/README.md

 - Draft the report
 - Tidy code in jupyter notebook for preparation of uploading to github
 - Design slides for coming prensentation on August 10
+- Details
+  - Adjust the values for coupon acception or rejection in section 2.1
+  - Insights for section 2.3
+  - Add autoencoder and catbooster part to section 3.2
+  - Logistic model implementation  -- Hemant
+  - Hard & soft margin model implementation   -- Yan & Anushka
+  - Naive bayes implementation    -- Anushka
+  - Presentation graph for each part  -- We may discuss
+  - Write down the insights for each part and link word between sections   -- Yan draft first, then you can improve
+  - Adjust the order number and correspoding hyperlinks for table of contents If you have further improvment ideas, just write down here.

 Improve all the time.